IBM/zDLC/README.md

 With this example, the Java `classpath` contains the paths for the host bind mounts when run within the container.
 The `classpath` needs to be adjusted if the Java program is run directly from the command line.
-The expected program output is a list of float values from the RESNET50 model.
+The expected program output is a list of random float values (because the input was random) from the model.

 <br>